judiebig/IDANet/README.md

 The model's code we use for DARCN is from their official depository (https://github.com/Andong-Li-speech/DARCN).
 For CRN, we use an unofficial code implemented from https://github.com/haoxiangsnr/A-Convolutional-Recurrent-Neural-Network-for-Real-Time-Speech-Enhancement.
 Since GRN did not publish their code, we reproduce it according to the original paper.

+The  experimental platform  is  Ubuntu  LTS  18.04  with  i7-9700  and  RTX  2060.

 ## Contact